Start with vehicle count

 Know where 24×24 fits

-24×24 remains one of the most practical detached garage footprints because it balances two-car parking with everyday usability.
+24x24 remains one of the most practical detached garage footprints because it balances two-car parking with everyday usability, side clearance, and manageable construction cost.

 It works especially well when you want a classic two-car garage without paying for a larger workshop footprint.
-A typical and highly efficient option is a 24×24 garage plan, which balances space, cost, and everyday usability.
-If you need more storage, deeper equipment parking, or a dedicated bench zone, stepping up to 24×30 can make a noticeable difference.
+A typical and highly efficient option is a 24×24 garage plan, which balances space, cost, and everyday use better than many minimum-size two-car layouts.

 Need the chart instead?